SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/geolocation/GeolocationDocumentation.md

 If you don't want to write code, but still wish to see how the geolocation actions work, then you can explore [this tutorial](./GeolocationPropertyPane.md) which lets you create cards with geolocation actions via property pane.

 > [!NOTE]
-> Theses geolocation actions can be added on the card view or the buttons of the card view or inside the quick view.
+> Theses geolocation actions can be added on the CardView or the buttons of the CardView or inside the QuickView.

 ### Permission and error codes

-For the location APIs to work, the user has to grant the permission to access device's location.
+For the location APIs to work, the user must grant the browser permission to access device's location.

 Error Code        | Error Description
 ----------------- | -----------------